Skybound Entertainment

 Skybound Entertainment is an American multiplatform entertainment company founded by Robert Kirkman and David Alpert.
+It operates in concert with Image Comics.

 History

-Skybound Entertainment is the company behind the long-running comic, The Walking Dead, created by Robert Kirkman.
+Skybound Entertainment is the company behind the long-running comic series, The Walking Dead, created by Robert Kirkman and Tony Moore.
 Since the company’s founding in 2010, Skybound has developed properties in traditional and new media, including comics, gaming, television, film, and digital media series.
 The company has since launched into the virtual reality space, and in 2017, created an in-house digital studio for online content.

 Subsidiaries

 In 2016, Skybound Entertainment expanded internationally with the opening of Skybound North in Vancouver, led by former Lucasfilm Animation executive Catherine Winder.

-In 2018, Skybound created Skybound Games to develop video games based on its intellectual property, and Skybound Stories, a joint venture with Sky Group.
+In April 2018, Skybound created Skybound Games to publish indie games and license video games based on its intellectual property.
+In September 2018 it established Skybound Stories, a joint venture with Sky Group creating narrative videos games for mobiles.

+In 2021, Skybound became the largest shareholder in the listed game developer 5th Planet Games.
+This strategic move was aimed at gaining better access to the European market.
+Two years later, in 2023, Skybound became the majority shareholder of the company.

 Comics

-In addition to the Eisner Award-winning comic book series, The Walking Dead, Kirkman’s other titles include long-running superhero comic Invincible, Outcast, Super Dinosaur, Oblivion Song and Fire Power.
+In addition to the Eisner Award-winning comic book series, The Walking Dead, Kirkman’s other titles include long-running superhero comic Invincible, Outcast, Super Dinosaur, Oblivion Song, and Fire Power.

 With a creator-owned driven platform, Skybound has also created other popular comic book titles that include fantasy adventure comic Birthright, by Josh Williamson, and the historical fiction comic, Manifest Destiny by Chris Dingess.

 In 2017, Skybound released the revenge comic, Extremity, by creator Daniel Warren Johnson, and their first vampire horror comic, Redneck, by Donny Cates.
 Kill the Minotaur by writers Christian Cantamessa and Chris Pasetto, and artist Lukas Ketner is set to hit comic shops on June 14, 2017.
 Recently, they have also started "Skyward" from the writer of the TV show Lucifer.
 In April 2021, it was announced a five issue miniseries called Skybound X would launch to celebrate 10 years of Skybound, with the book featuring different stories per issue, with one story being Rick Grimes: 2000 by Kirkman and Ryan Ottley.

+In February 2023, it was announced that Robert Kirkman and Lorenzo De Felici would launch Void Rivals, a new series that would kick-off a new shared comic universe.
+In June 2023, it was later revealed that the book would launch the Energon Universe and that it would publish comics based on Transformers and G.I.
+Joe.
+This would include Void Rivals by Kirkman and De Felici, Transformers by Daniel Warren Johnson (which debuted in October 2023), Duke by Joshua Williamson and Tom Reilly (which debuted in December 2023), and Cobra Commander by Williamson and Andrea Milana (which debuted in January 2024).